DevOps2016Fall/Milestone2/Jenkins/readme.md

 # Build

-## Automatically Provision Build Server
+## Automatically Provision Build Server(This is the same as Milestone1)

 In this section, we will automatically provision a build server on DigitalOcean by using the techniques learned from preivious workshops and homeworks.
 Prerequisites